climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 **Hypothesis:** Cold waves increase LDL-C levels.

 # Objective
 To assess the impact of cold waves on LDL-C concentrations in patients who sought medical attention in Campinas-SP, from 2008 to 2018.
+Our secondary aim was to predict future cold waves.

 # Resources